suchan5/Project-3/README.md

 - Direction
 - Uploaded image

-#### A separate collection named 'cuisines' is created to store data of cuisine types so that it enables the users to search recipes easily with filtering by cuisine types:
+#### A separate collection named 'cuisines' is created to store data of cuisine types so that it enables the users to filter and view recipes easily by cuisine types:
 - American
 - Chinese
 - French